jaakkopasanen/AutoEq/README.md

 these are a bit better than rest.

 Innerfidelity, Rtings and Headphone.com measurements have been performed on Head Acoustics HMSII.3 measurement system.
 This system is not an industry standard anymore because of the rigid pinnae.
+The Headphone.com measurements are the old ones which are no longer available.
+These are not to be consfused with the new measurements Resolve is producing using GRAS system.

 Reference Audio Analyzer have [three different measurement systems](https://reference-audio-analyzer.pro/en/stands.php) none of which seem to represent human hearing particularly well.
 The most recent HDM-X system is close to the Head